rubyhrzhang/ST310_ML_project/README.md

 # Predicting song popularity

-This is a course project for the ST310 Machine Learning module.
+This is a group project for the ST310 Machine Learning module.
 We attempt to compare the performance of different prediction models in predicting the popularity of a song based on their characteristics.

 ## Brief description of dataset